veelawson/CHI_Tutorial/README.md

 ### Some common packages used in text analyis include:

-- readr: A part of the tidyverse, readr provides functions for reading text files and other data formats into R. It offers better performance and more consistent behavior than base R functions.
+- [readr](https://readr.tidyverse.org/): A part of the tidyverse, readr provides functions for reading text files and other data formats into R. It offers better performance and more consistent behavior than base R functions.
 Use readr to import text data into R for analysis.

-- stringr: A tidyverse package that simplifies string manipulation tasks in R. It provides consistent, easy-to-use functions for common string operations like pattern matching, substring extraction, and text replacement.
+- [stringr](https://stringr.tidyverse.org/): A tidyverse package that simplifies string manipulation tasks in R. It provides consistent, easy-to-use functions for common string operations like pattern matching, substring extraction, and text replacement.
 Use stringr for text preprocessing and cleaning.

-- tidytext: A package designed to work with the tidyverse ecosystem, tidytext provides functions for tokenizing, analyzing, and visualizing text data in a tidy data format.
+- [tidytext](https://cran.r-project.org/web/packages/tidytext/vignettes/tidytext.html): A package designed to work with the tidyverse ecosystem, tidytext provides functions for tokenizing, analyzing, and visualizing text data in a tidy data format.
 It allows you to seamlessly integrate text analysis with other tidyverse tools.
 Use tidytext for tokenization, sentiment analysis, and n-gram analysis in a tidy data context.

-- tm: A comprehensive text mining package, tm provides functions for preprocessing, managing, and analyzing text data.
+- [tm](https://tm.r-forge.r-project.org/): A comprehensive text mining package, tm provides functions for preprocessing, managing, and analyzing text data.
 It supports various data structures, like corpuses, DTMs, and TDMs.
 Use tm for text mining tasks, such as text classification, clustering, and topic modeling.

-- quanteda: A powerful package for text analysis, quanteda provides tools for text preprocessing, corpus management, and text mining.
+- [quanteda](http://quanteda.io/): A powerful package for text analysis, quanteda provides tools for text preprocessing, corpus management, and text mining.
 It has a clean and consistent syntax, making it easy to learn and use.
 Use quanteda as an alternative to tm for text mining and analysis.

-- dplyr: A core tidyverse package, dplyr provides functions for data manipulation and transformation in a clean and consistent syntax.
+- [dplyr](https://dplyr.tidyverse.org/): A core tidyverse package, dplyr provides functions for data manipulation and transformation in a clean and consistent syntax.
 It works with dataframes and tibbles.
 Use dplyr for filtering, selecting, and transforming your text data during analysis.

-- tidyr: Another core tidyverse package, tidyr focuses on reshaping and cleaning data.
+- [tidyr](https://tidyr.tidyverse.org/): Another core tidyverse package, tidyr focuses on reshaping and cleaning data.
 It provides functions for converting data between long and wide formats, filling missing values, and more.
 Use tidyr to create and maintain tidy text data.

-- ggplot2: A popular data visualization package in the tidyverse, ggplot2 is based on the Grammar of Graphics.
+- [ggplot2](https://ggplot2.tidyverse.org/): A popular data visualization package in the tidyverse, ggplot2 is based on the Grammar of Graphics.
 It allows you to create complex and customizable visualizations using a consistent and modular syntax.
 Use ggplot2 for visualizing patterns and trends in your text data.

-- wordcloud: A package for creating word clouds, wordcloud visualizes the frequency of words in text data by displaying words in various sizes and colors.
+- [wordcloud](https://cran.r-project.org/web/packages/wordcloud/wordcloud.pdf): A package for creating word clouds, wordcloud visualizes the frequency of words in text data by displaying words in various sizes and colors.
 Use wordcloud for visually exploring word frequencies in your text data.

-- igraph: A package for network analysis and visualization, igraph can be used to explore relationships between words, phrases, or documents in text data by creating and visualizing graphs.
+- [igraph](https://r.igraph.org/): A package for network analysis and visualization, igraph can be used to explore relationships between words, phrases, or documents in text data by creating and visualizing graphs.
 Use igraph to analyze and visualize relationships in your text data.

-- topicmodels: The topicmodels package provides functions for fitting topic models, such as Latent Dirichlet Allocation (LDA), to text data.
+- [topicmodels](https://cran.r-project.org/web/packages/topicmodels/topicmodels.pdf): The topicmodels package provides functions for fitting topic models, such as Latent Dirichlet Allocation (LDA), to text data.
 Topic modeling is a technique used to discover underlying themes or topics within a collection of documents.
 You might choose this package when you want to group documents based on shared themes or extract hidden patterns within a large corpus of text.

-- xgboost: XGBoost is a powerful and efficient gradient boosting framework for building supervised learning models.
-It can be used for various tasks, including text classification and regression.
-You might choose to use XGBoost when you need to build a machine learning model to predict or classify text data based on features derived from the text, such as term frequencies, sentiment scores, or other numerical representations.

 ## How do I structure scripts in R?
 ### Structure code sequentially